 1. Swirl fresh berries with water and a little vinegar.
 There’s nothing like buying fresh berries from the farmers market, only to see they’ve spoiled in a day or two.
 Mercola suggests swirling the berries in a mixture of one part vinegar to 10 parts water.
 The vinegar is diluted enough to not affect the taste of the berries.
 Rinse and store in the refrigerator.

-- Place sour cream and cottage cheese upside-down in your refrigerator.
-According to Yahoo!
-Shine, it “creates a vacuum that inhibits the growth of bacteria that causes food to spoil.”
+2. Place sour cream and cottage cheese upside-down in your refrigerator.
+According to Do You Bake, it “creates a vacuum that inhibits the growth of bacteria that causes food to spoil.”
 No more furry surprises on Taco Tuesday when you open the sour cream!

-- Try Fenugreen FreshPaper, an all natural product infused with organic spices that inhibits bacterial and fungal growth.
+5. Try Fenugreen FreshPaper.
+This all-natural product is infused with organic spices that inhibits bacterial and fungal growth.
 It was developed to keep foods fresh in developing nations where there is little or no refrigeration, but it’s available in stores for home use, too.

-- Extend the life of fruits and some vegetables that are almost past their prime (but not bad yet), by making shrub syrups, also known as drinking vinegars.
+6. Extend the life of fruits and some vegetables with syrups.
+If you have produce that is almost past its prime (but not bad yet), keep them fresh a bit longer by making shrub syrups, also known as drinking vinegars.
 It was a trick used in Colonial times to preserve foods.

-- Print out the Shelf Life of Foods infographic and tape it near your pantry and refrigerator.
+7. Print out the Shelf Life of Foods infographic.
+Tape it near your pantry and refrigerator.
 You'll be able to bypass those arbitrary sell-by, use-by, and best-by dates and use some common sense when disposing of food that is no longer edible.